arambazamba/ms-600/Demos/04-Teams/Demo-02/readme.md

 gulp manifest
 ```

-> Note: Usually .env is inclued in `.gitignore`

-Build the project:
+Build the project and create the `./dist/*` folder:

 ```
 gulp build